Abby Boreen: PWHL Minnesota

+Montréal Victoire

-Since Boreen had only played under the 10-day SPA, she was still eligible for the 2024 PWHL draft, which was to be held on June 10, 2024.
-Boreen was widely expected to be picked by PWHL Minnesota given her success with the team.
+Since Boreen had only played under 10-day SPAs, she was eligible for the 2024 PWHL draft.
+She was widely expected to be picked by PWHL Minnesota given her success with the team.
 Despite having the opportunity, Minnesota declined to pick her in the first, second or third rounds, instead picking Claire Thompson, Britta Curl-Salemme and Klára Hymlárová with those picks, respectively.
-Boreen was drafted in the third round, 17th overall, by PWHL Montreal; PWHL Minnesota fans in attendance booed loudly when Montreal announced their selection of Boreen.
+She was drafted in the third round, 17th overall, by PWHL Montreal; PWHL Minnesota fans in attendance booed loudly when Montreal announced their selection of Boreen.
 She signed a three-year contract with Montreal on October 18, 2024, who had by then rebranded to the Montreal Victoire.

-On June 9, 2025, Boreen was drafted fifth overall by the Vancouver Goldeneyes in the 2025 PWHL Expansion Draft.
+Boreen had a goal and an assist in her debut with the Victoire and was named third start of the week in the opening weekend of the 2024-25 season.
+Boreen would spend parts of the season playing on the first line alongside Marie-Philip Poulin and Jennifer Gardiner and finished the regular season tied for third in goals with six.

+Vancouver Goldeneyes

+Boreen was not on the Victoire's protected list and as a result, she was drafted fifth overall by the Goldeneyes in the 2025 PWHL Expansion Draft on June 9, 2025.
+With Vancouver, she would be reunited with her Victoire linemate, Gardiner, who had signed with the team earlier in the exclusive signing window.
+On November 21, 2025, Boreen scored the Goldeneyes' first-ever game-winning goal, giving Vancouver a 4-3 overtime win over the Seattle Torrent.

+On June 15, 2026, Boreen was selected by PWHL Las Vegas during Phase 4 of the PWHL's Expansion Player Distribution Process.
+However, two days later, she was traded back to Vancouver ahead of the 2026 PWHL Draft for two draft picks, 13th and 49th overall.

 International play

 Boreen attended USA Hockey's Girls Select U18 Player Development Camp in 2016 and 2017, as well as participating in USA Hockey's 2016 and 2017 Women's National Festivals.